paweljedrzejczyk/rwr-redux/README.md

 ## Usage with react-redux-router

 If you want to use router in your redux app, you have to only create routes component. `rwr-redux` will wrapp it with `<Router>` and `<Provider>`components, and also will sync history with store.
-For now, only `browserHistory` is supported.
+Only `browserHistory` is supported.

 ### example routes
 `app/react/routes/index.js`